Taurus Paddle Board

-While the weight limit of the boards is a significant difference between them, it has not been determined whether or not one board is more enjoyable or satisfying than another.
+While the weight limit of the boards is a significant difference, it has not been determined whether or not one board is more enjoyable or satisfying than another.

 The majority of Tower iSUP users are still satisfied with their boards.
-However, all other things being similarly matched, ISLE's board may be a slight bit more valuable than Tower's for the money.
+However, all other things being similarly matched, ISLE's board may be slightly more valuable than Tower's for the money.

 The Solstice Bali iSUP differs from both the Tower and ISLE boards.

-The board measures 10 feet 8 inches, much longer than either of its predecessors.
-Despite its more extended size, the weight remains at 25 pounds, probably because it uses a three-ply reinforced PVC fabric instead of the other two.
+The board measures 10 feet 8 inches, much longer than its predecessors.
+The weight remains 25 pounds despite its extended size, probably because it uses a three-ply reinforced PVC fabric instead of the other two.

 Bali Standup Inflatable Paddleboard - Gear Basics

 The accessories package with this board differs from the other two, and a paddle does not accompany the Bali board.
 As with the other two, it comes with a pump, a carry bag, and a center fin, which both offer.